Course Outline

 Requirements

-• Basic mechanical aptitude and familiarity with workshop or industrial settings
+• A foundational mechanical aptitude and familiarity with workshop or industrial settings is required.

-• Prior experience operating industrial equipment is beneficial but not required
+• Prior experience operating industrial equipment is preferred but not essential.

-• Elementary knowledge of workplace health and safety principles
+• An understanding of basic workplace health and safety principles is necessary.

 • Maintenance technicians